 London Wildlife Trust - Great North Wood Project

-In addition to tree planting events Depptfordfolk organised a range of tree and tree related events to compliment Evelyn200.
+In addition to tree planting events DeptfordFolk organised a range of free tree related events to complement Evelyn200.

 Local artists worked with us to organise a week long "Nature of Cities" programme which included an exhibition of local work at No Format Gallery, forest school sessions for children, a cycle ride to mulberry trees across South East London, a camera obscura in Deptford Park, cyanotype printing and screen printing.